Police hunt four suspects after teenager stabbed to death

 “For the people of Wycombe, they should know that the police are closely investigating this and they have my complete confidence as they follow things up.”

+Rav Lam, 34, a shop assistant at Londis on High Street, said: “I was working here after 7pm on Sunday.
+Some people told me that some boy got stabbed in the hand.
+In the morning, people came in and said somebody had been killed.

+“It’s very shocking.
+It’s ridiculous.
+Usually, I feel safe in this area.”

-A woman who works close to the scene of the stabbing, who did not give her name, said while she did not see the incident, she was a “bit scared because it’s on our doorstep because my shop is just 10 metres from that”.
+A woman who works close to the scene of the stabbing but did not want to give her name, said, while she did not see the incident, she was a “bit scared because it’s on our doorstep because my shop is just 10 metres from that”.

 Anyone with information or footage which could help the investigation is asked to call 101, quoting reference number 43230199275.

-A 16-year-old was ambushed as he left school and stabbed to death, while murder investigations were also started after the killings of an 18-year-old and a man in his late 20s, the Metropolitan Police said.
+Renell Charles, 16, was ambushed as he left school and stabbed to death, while murder investigations were also started after the killings of 18-year-old Jordan Kukabu and 27-year-old Sebastian Zon, the Metropolitan Police said.

-In another incident, an 18-year-old man who has been named by police as Ben Moncrieff was killed in Bath, in Somerset, on Saturday.
+In another incident, an 18-year-old man who has been named by police as Ben Moncrieff was killed in Bath, in Somerset, in the early hours of Saturday.

-Officers were called to the Southgate Street area of the city at around 3.30am on Saturday where the victim was found critically injured and died at the scene.

-Avon and Somerset Police said three people were arrested the same day, with two released without charge, while a 15-year-old suspect remained in custody after police were granted more time to question him over the incident.